Stocks, not bonds, will likely feature as the best investment picks for 2013.

 “Diversified international and emerging market products will continue to garner attention as investors seek out low-cost, diversified ways to take on added risk in hopes of achieving higher returns,” Rosenbluth writes in an analyst note.

 For investors who want to remain in the fixed income space, S&P Capital IQ’s Rosenbluth recommends the PIMCO Total Return ETF (BOND) as a fund that will continue to gather additional assets in 2013.
-BOND is the fastest growing and largest actively managed ETF ever for two good reasons: it’s a solid performer and it’s managed by bond guru Bill Gross.
+BOND is the fastest growing and largest actively managed ETF ever for two good reasons: it’s a solid performer and it’s managed by bond guru Bill Gross, left.

 “This is a watershed event.
 You’re taking the largest actively managed mutual fund and making it more accessible, more transparent and cheaper, which is appealing to many potential investors,” Rosenbluth told AdvisorOne when the ETF launched back in March.